Our Story

 1992

-Each year, members dedicate their time and talents to organize the SIWA and Diplomatic Bazaar, a day of celebration and discovery with all proceeds benefiting Korean charities.
+Each year, members dedicate their time and skills to planning and organizing the SIWA & Diplomatic Community Bazaar, a day of celebration of diverse cultures, unity, and giving.
+All proceeds benefit marginalized and disadvantaged communities in Korea.

 2012

-SIWA’s 50th Anniversary Golden Luncheon was held at the Grand Hyatt on May 9th with over 180 guests as a celebration of our outstanding members.
-And later this year SIWA hosted the special exhibition titled, ‘Colors of Seoul,’ at the Seoul Museum of History, showing various artworks done by over 40 SIWA members.
+SIWA’s 50th Anniversary Golden Luncheon was held at the Grand Hyatt on May 9th, and over 180 guests were there to celebrate our outstanding members.
+Later this year, SIWA hosted the special exhibition ‘Colors of Seoul’ at the Seoul Museum of History, showing various artworks done by over 40 members.

 2013

-SIWA created a collaborative charity project with the British Association of Seoul (BASS), the American Women’s Club of Korea (AWC), the Australian & New Zealand Association (ANZA), the Deutsche Club, and the French Club (AFC) to benefit Pastor Jong-rak Lee and his non-profit organization, Baby Box.
+SIWA believes in the power of unity and has actively fostered collaboration with other organizations.
+In 2013, SIWA initiated a collaborative charity project with the British Association of Seoul (BASS), the American Women’s Club of Korea (AWC), the Australian & New Zealand Association (ANZA), the Deutsche Club, and the French Club (AFC).
+This project aimed to benefit Baby Box and honor its founder, Pastor Jong-rak Lee.

 2014